29% of all English words directly come from the Latin language. Another 29% is made of French words.

 No need to open a Latin-English dictionary to understand some of the most used Latin expressions.
-As you realised by now, many Latin words have made their way into our modern English language and often remained precisely as they were more than 2000 years ago.
+As you realised by now, many Latin words taught in an online Latin course have made their way into our modern English language and often remained precisely as they were more than 2000 years ago.

 Latin words are even more common in science where almost 90% of words come from the Roman language.
 Music and law are also two fields which use Latin words more often.